-WARNING: Before performing any adjustment, make sure tool is unplugged from power supply and switch is in off position.
+⚠ WARNING: Before performing any adjustment, remove the battery pack and turn the switch off.
 Failure to do so could result in serious personal injury.

-WARNING: Make sure the blade guard is reinstalled immediately after making any adjustment which requires it to be removed.
+⚠ WARNING: Make sure the blade guard is reinstalled immediately after making any adjustment which requires it to be removed.

 Failure to heed this instruction could result in serious personal injury.

 The table saw has been adjusted at the factory for making very accurate cuts.
 However, some components might have been jarred out of alignment during shipping.
-Also, over a period of time, readjustment will probably become necessary due to wear.
+Also, over a period of time, readjustment will probably become necessary due to wear